Current Contests

-The New York City Math Team participates as a team in the following competitions
+The New York City Math Team consistently participates as a team in the following competitions:

 The Princeton University Mathematics Competition (PUMaC) is an annual competition in November run by the students of the Princeton University Math Club.
 Teams come from all over the US and various countries to participate in the contest.